 "There must be a mistake, sensei," said Kakashi, swallowing his frustration.
 "I just got back from Suna yesterday.
 I haven't even had the chance to write my mission report.
 Are you sure the Hokage requested me?"

 Minato-sensei had the good grace to look somewhat rueful at that remark.
 "I'm sure Lord Hokage wouldn't request you unless it were absolutely necessary."

 It's always necessary, Kakashi thought but didn't say aloud.

 In truth, he'd been looking forward to a break between missions.
 The war was taking its toll on everyone, and Team Minato was no exception.
-As a jounin, Kakashi was being pressed into longer and more difficult missions with shorter and fewer breaks in between.
-Minato-sensei, though not yet a Commander, spent weeks on the front lines, often staying away from the village for weeks or even months.
+As a jounin, Kakashi was being pressed into longer and more difficult missions with shorter and fewer rests in between.
+Minato-sensei, though not yet a Commander, was almost always engaged on the front lines, often staying away from the village for weeks or even months at a time.

-Even if only for a few days, he wanted to spend time with his sensei and Rin- the only teammate he had left after that disastrous mission.
-For all he'd sworn to protect her, Team Minato barely even saw each other any more.
+Even if only for a few days, he wanted to spend time with his sensei and Rin, the only teammate he had left.
+For all he'd sworn to protect her, Team Minato barely saw each other any more.

 Rin frowned.
 "What's the mission about?"

 "I don't know," Minato-sensei admitted.
 "I wasn't informed- only that it's a solo mission for Kakashi only, and Kakashi and I are to report to the Hokage Tower as soon as we can."